mitchelllisle/data-privacy-papers/README.md

 particularly those based on the Transformer architecture, often leads to considerable slowdowns or declines in performance.
-This is largely due to the multitude of nonlinear operations in the Transformer architecture, which are not well-suited to SMPC and are difficult to circumvent or optimize effectively.
-To address this concern, we introduce an advanced optimization framework called SecFormer, designed to strike an optimal balance between performance and efficiency in PPI for Transformer models.
-By implementing knowledge distillation techniques, we successfully eliminate the high-cost exponential and maximum operations in PPI without sacrificing model performance.
-Additionally, we have developed a suite of efficient SMPC protocols that utilize segmented polynomials and Goldschmidt's method to handle other complex nonlinear functions within PPI, such as GeLU, LayerNorm, and Softmax.
-Our extensive experiments reveal that SecFormer outperforms MPCFormer in performance, showing improvements of $5.6\%$ and $24.2\%$ for BERT$_{\text{BASE}}$ and BERT$_{\text{LARGE}}$, respectively.
-In terms of efficiency, SecFormer is 3.4 and 3.2 times faster than Puma, demonstrating its effectiveness and speed.</p>
+This is largely due to the multitude of nonlinear operations in the Transformer architecture, which are not well-suited to SMPC and difficult to circumvent or optimize effectively.
+To address this concern, we introduce an advanced optimization framework called SecFormer, to achieve fast and accurate PPI for Transformer models.
+By implementing model design optimization, we successfully eliminate the high-cost exponential and maximum operations in PPI without sacrificing model performance.
+Additionally, we have developed a suite of efficient SMPC protocols that utilize segmented polynomials, Fourier series and Goldschmidt's method to handle other complex nonlinear functions within PPI, such as GeLU, LayerNorm, and Softmax.
+Our extensive experiments reveal that SecFormer outperforms MPCFormer in performance, showing improvements of $5.6\%$ and
+$24.2\%$ for BERT$_{\text{BASE}}$ and BERT$_{\text{LARGE}}$, respectively.
+In
+terms of efficiency, SecFormer is 3.56 and 3.58 times faster than Puma for BERT$_{\text{BASE}}$ and BERT$_{\text{LARGE}}$, demonstrating its effectiveness and speed.</p>
   </details>
 </div>